dcmjs-org/dicomweb-client/README.md

 **This is work-in-progress and should not be used in clinical practice.**

-The main motivation for this project is:
+The main motivations for this project is:
 * Support for storing, quering, retrieving DICOM objects over the web using RESTful services STOW-RS, QIDO-RS and WADO-RS, respectively
 * Building a lightweight library to facilitate integration into web applications